-The National Education Act of 2001 emphasized the imperative to eliminate educational disadvantages arising from a child’s gender or ethnic origin, or geographical, economic, social, cultural or other status; this includes children with disabilities.
-The Education Act (2014) reiterated this principle providing for non-discrimination in terms of access and enrolment and aimed at eliminating educational 0 from year 1 to year 10 to students regardless of their gender, ethnicity, language, religion, location or disability.
+The 2001 National Education Act emphasized the imperative to eliminate education disadvantages arising from a child’s gender or ethnic origin or geographical, economic, social, cultural or other status; this includes children with disabilities.
+The 2014 Education Act reiterated this principle, providing for non-discrimination in terms of access and enrolment, and aimed at eliminating education disadvantages from year 1 to year 10 to students regardless of their gender, ethnicity, language, religion, location or disability.

-The Government of Vanuatu ratified the Convention on the Rights of Persons with Disabilities (2008), the Incheon Strategy to Make the Right Real for Persons with Disabilities in Asia and the Pacific 2013-2022, and developed the Vanuatu 2030: The People’s Plan.
+The Government of Vanuatu ratified the Convention on the Rights of Persons with Disabilities and the 2013–22 Incheon Strategy to ‘Make the Right Real’ for Persons with Disabilities in Asia and the Pacific and developed the sustainable development plan Vanuatu 2030: The People’s Plan.
 The Education Act is the first legislation in Vanuatu that specifically prohibits discrimination based on disability.
 However, it does not define discrimination or disability.
-The Act adds that a child must not be refused admission to any school or treated less favorably because of a disability.
-Article 8 of the Education Act (2014) prohibits against discrimination stating “… a child must not be refused admission to any school on account of his or her disability.”
-The country implemented a National Disability Policy and Plan of Action in 2008-2015.
-Besides, the 2011 Inclusive Education Policy recognizes sign language and Braille.
-It provides for the adoption of French, English and Melanesian sign languages to be taught in all schools in Vanuatu by 2013 although no plan yet exists for the adoption of a standard agreed National Vanuatu Sign Language in schools.
+The act adds that a child must not be refused admission to any school or treated less favourably because of a disability.
+Article 8 of the 2014 Education Act prohibits discrimination, stating, ‘ … a child must not be refused admission to any school on account of his or her disability.’
+The country implemented a 2008–15 National Disability Policy and Plan of Action, while the 2011 inclusive education policy recognizes sign language and Braille.
+It provides for the adoption of French, English and Melanesian sign languages, to be taught in all schools in Vanuatu by 2013, although no plan yet exists for the adoption of a standard agreed National Vanuatu Sign Language in schools.

-Vanuatu supported the joint statement entitled "Ending Acts of Violence and Related Human Rights Violations Based on Sexual Orientation and Gender Identity" delivered by Colombia to the Human Rights Council on 22 March 2011.
-In November 2016, Vanuatu voted in support of the mandate of the Independent Expert on Protection against Violence and Discrimination Based on Sexual Orientation and Gender Identity at the UN General Assembly.
+Vanuatu supported the joint statement entitled ‘Ending Acts of Violence and Related Human Rights Violations Based on Sexual Orientation and Gender Identity’ delivered by Colombia to the Human Rights Council on 22 March 2011.
+In November 2016, Vanuatu voted in support of the mandate of the independent expert on protection against violence and discrimination based on sexual orientation and gender identity at the UN General Assembly.

 Ethnic and linguistic groups

 Over 100 languages and dialects are spoken in Vanuatu.
 Article 3 of the Constitution states that the principal languages of education are English and French.
-All students during their primary education are to be taught in either French or English and all students who proceed to secondary education are to continue in their first language of instruction and are to begin the study of the other language of instruction.
-Vanuatu National Language Policy 2012 established however that “ in the first two years of school, Bislama or a local vernacular can be used while either French or English is introduced by the second semester of Year 3.
+All students during their primary education are to be taught in either French or English and all students who proceed to secondary education are to continue in their first language of instruction and are to begin studying the other language of instruction.
+The 2012 Vanuatu National Language Policy established, however, that ‘in the first two years of school, Bislama or a local vernacular can be used while either French or English is introduced by the second semester of Year 3.
 By the end of Year 3, the language of instruction should be either French or English, However, teachers will continue to use, for as long as is necessary, the agreed local vernacular languages to support children as they make the transition to English or French.’

 People living in rural or remote areas

-The Inclusive Education Policy complements the disability policy of the Ministry of Justice and Social Affairs.
-In addition, the Ministry of Education has to coordinate with the Health Department on early identification of children with impairments and establish a register.
-In this regard, the National Disability Policy and Plan of Action 2008-2015 addresses the need to work closely with the Health Department and service agencies to put in place measures to facilitate the assessment of the student population and procedures for screening ears and eyes until teachers themselves are trained to conduct such assessment themselves.
-The Inclusive Education Policy has received financial and technical support from AusAID, NZAID, PRIDE, EU, UNICEF, other national and community stakeholders.
-The Vanuatu government has created a “Special Education Coordinator” position in 2001 and a “Disability Desk” position, which aims to work with the government to implement policies related to disability and to provide a liaison between NDPOs, NGOs, and government institutions.
+The inclusive education policy complements the disability policy of the Ministry of Justice and Social Affairs.
+In addition, the Ministry of Education coordinates with the Health Department on early identification of children with impairments and establishing a register.
+In this regard, the 2008–15 National Disability Policy and Plan of Action addresses the need to work closely with the Health Department and service agencies to put in place measures to facilitate the assessment of the student population and procedures for screening ears and eyes until teachers are trained to conduct such assessment themselves.
+The Vanuatu government created a special education coordinator position in 2001 as well as a ‘disability desk’ to work with the government to implement policies related to disability and to provide a liaison between disabled persons’ organizations, non-government organizations and government institutions.

 Curriculum and learning materials

-The Ministry of Education provides all schools with relevant and appropriate national curriculum based on the Vanuatu National Curriculum Statement (VNCS).
+The Ministry of Education provides all schools with a relevant and appropriate national curriculum based on the Vanuatu National Curriculum Statement (VCNS).
 It has been organizing an annual workshop on the national curriculum since 2015.
-In this regard, the Interim Vanuatu Education and Training Sector Strategy (2017-2018) aimed to consolidate the progressive harmonization of all subjects of the curriculum from Year 1 to 13, in multiple languages and to improve the assessment system.
+In this regard, the 2017–18 Interim Vanuatu Education and Training Sector Strategy aimed to consolidate the progressive harmonization of all subjects of the curriculum from year 1 to 13 in multiple languages and to improve the assessment system.
 Harmonization of the curriculum has been ongoing since 2017.
 The National Sustainable Development Plan stipulates that culture and heritage must be fully integrated into the national curriculum.
-Languages and communication is identified as a Learning Area in the VNCS which includes the following statement about Language: “the VNCS promotes the use of many languages including our national language of Bislama and other vernacular languages and our three official languages of Bislama, French and English and supports learning languages that are economically and socially important to our country’s future”.
+Languages and communication is identified as a ‘learning area’ in the VCNS, which includes the following statement about language: ‘the VNCS promotes the use of many languages including our national language of Bislama and other vernacular languages and our three official languages of Bislama, French and English and supports learning languages that are economically and socially important to our country’s future’.

-The Vanuatu Language Policy 2012 set up also that the system must ensure: “a) The curriculum is the same for all schools with respect to content; b) The structure of syllabuses and teacher guides is the same for all schools; c) All syllabuses and other curriculum documents for each ‘subject’ are written in French and English and with the approval of the Minister that some are written in Bislama”.
+The 2012 National Language Policy established that the system must ensure: ‘a) The curriculum is the same for all schools with respect to content; b) The structure of syllabuses and teacher guides is the same for all schools; c) All syllabuses and other curriculum documents for each “subject” are written in French and English and with the approval of the Minister that some are written in Bislama’.

 The National Training Centre in Wewak has been responsible for training teachers in special education for years.
-The Divine Word University in Madang also offers tertiary qualifications in Special Education.
+The Divine Word University in Madang also offers tertiary qualifications in special education.